jfrog/SwampUp2021/SU-112-Level-Up-DevOps-Use-Cases-with-the-JFrog-Platform/README.md

-**SU-112 Level Up: DevOps Use Cases with the JFrog Platform**

-**Prerequisites:**
+### Prerequisites:

-1. JFrog Enterprise+ SaaS (This will be provided as part of your enrollment to the training class)
+*   JFrog Enterprise+ SaaS (This will be provided as part of your enrollment to the training class)

-2. Terminal with access to the provided  JFrog SaaS environment
+*   Terminal with access to the provided  JFrog SaaS environment

-3. GitHub account
+*   GitHub account

- 	- Fork this github repository
+    *   Fork this github repository

- 	- git clone the forked repo on your workstation
+    *   git clone the forked repo on your workstation